 For instruments in Stage 2 or Stage 3, loss allowances reflect expected credit losses over the expected remaining lifetime of the instrument.
 For most instruments, the expected life is limited to the remaining contractual life.
 For certain revolving facilities such as credit cards and overdrafts, the expected credit life is estimated based on the period over which the Company's exposure to credit losses is not mitigated by normal credit risk management actions.

-- 6. Summary of significant accounting policies: (cont'd) - (c) Financial instruments (cont'd)
+(c) Financial instruments (cont'd)